California Greenhouse Gas Inventory - Forests and Other Lands

 Growing trees remove CO2 from the air

-Forest sector emission and sequestration estimates in the ARB’s greenhouse gas inventory are based on a 2004 California Energy Commission study which quantified carbon stock in forests and rangelands.
+Current forest sector emission and sequestration estimates in the ARB’s GHG inventory are based on a 2004 California Energy Commission study which quantified carbon stock in forests and rangelands.
 The study focused on a time period from 1994 to 2000 and was geographically limited to the northern part of the State.
 Results from the study were extrapolated to include the entire state and to other years.
-The wood products component of the forest sector inventory is based on ARB’s estimates of the amount of greenhouse gases generated and emitted from wood product decomposition in landfills and composting facilities in the state.
-Estimation methods are described in the ARB’s greenhouse gas inventory technical support document.
+The study was limited in geographic and temporal scope and afforded few options for updating.
+Updated methods for regular periodic quantification of greenhouse gas fluxes on forest, range, and other natural lands are in development.

 In 2011, ARB contracted with researchers from University of California (UC) Berkeley to develop a new data-driven methodology for assessing carbon stock changes for all land in California except agricultural and urban areas.
 The new methods use California specific land based data sets and satellite remote sensing data.
 The covered ecosystems include forests, woodlands, shrub lands, grasslands, and wetlands.
 Data sources for the new method include Forest Inventory and Analysis (FIA) ground-based data (vegetation type, tree species and dimensions, percent canopy cover, etc.) from the USDA-Forest Service, remote sensing products from NASA’s MODIS sensor, geospatial vegetation data (vegetation community type, canopy height, percent canopy cover) from the federal Landscape Fire and Resource Management Planning Tools Project (Landfire), geospatial fire and harvest occurrence data from CalFIRE, and ancillary data on shrub lands and grasslands.